zenfish/muzak/README.md

 And so it begins....

-This is a set of programs that work with music notes/chords/etc in various ways.
+This is a set of programs, almost all terminal/command line/text based, that work with (currently Western/English music using the 12-note scale, etc.) music notes/chords/etc in various ways.

 An effort is made to make the various programs -